camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 <img width="629" height="171" alt="image" src="https://github.com/user-attachments/assets/6994b195-ebfc-4ed2-891e-1c0bed5b44a2" />

 # Determining Progressive Overload
 I created a function to check every workout against the best performance recorded so far for that specific exercise.
-This identifies and declares any new personal records and thus achieving progressive overload.
-This is the backbone of my study. <br>
+This identifies and declares any new personal records and thus achieving progressive overload. <br>
 <img width="414" height="308" alt="image" src="https://github.com/user-attachments/assets/63205ee6-509e-411a-94bc-fb35a6b32b49" />

 1. Ensures the 'Weight' and 'Rep' columns contain only numerical data, if not they are removed.